ssun28/songs-singers-management/README.md

     - Miners choose the transactions(typically will choose the one has higher transaction fee) and solve the puzzle and make the new block.
     - When the new block is added into the canonical blockchain, all the status of the transactions in that block will be confirmed and will be removed from the Pending SyncTransactionPool.
     - Miner Rewards
-        - Transaction Fee per transaction	0.0005 ETH
+        - Transaction Fees per transaction	0.0005 ETH
         - Block Reward                      3      ETH